-1. Providing safety/security-oriented overwhelmingly high value-added products and services friendly to society and the environment

-2. Supporting health promotion for all people through products and stores

-3. Providing comfortable work environment leading to job satisfaction

-4. Supporting women, senior people as well as children's growth
+- 1. Providing safety/security-oriented overwhelmingly high value-added products and services friendly to society and the environment - 2.
+Supporting health promotion for all people through products and stores - 3.
+Providing comfortable work environment leading to job satisfaction - 4.
+Supporting women, senior people as well as children's growth - 5.
+Coexisting synergistically with communities by serving as part of social infrastructure - 6.
+Sustainable environment preservation activities toward carbon-free society

-Environmental Protection and CSR Activities

-5. Coexisting synergistically with communities by serving as part of social infrastructure

-6. Sustainable environment preservation activities toward carbon-free society

-We are especially making focused efforts on addressing our sixth material issue, "sustainable environment preservation activities toward carbon-free society, by setting social and environmental key performance indicators (KPIs) as Goals for 2030 in three areas: (1) reducing food waste; (2) reducing plastic use (for containers, packaging and shopping bags); and (3) reducing CO2 emissions.
+We are especially making focused efforts on addressing our sixth material issue, "sustainable environment preservation activities toward carbon-free society, by setting social and environmental key performance indicators (KPIs) as Goals for 2030 in three areas: (1) reducing CO2 emissions; (2) reducing food waste; and (3) reducing plastic use (for containers, packaging and shopping bags.)
 Furthermore, toward Lawson's Vision 2050, we are taking on difficult challenges to achieve high goals so that we can create a carbon-free society and contribute more to the ideal world that the SDGs aim to realize.
 To fulfill Lawson's Vision 2050, we are looking back on what we have done so far and examining and discussing what we should do now to steadily proceed with our material issues and KPIs for 2030.
+In order to carry out these initiatives with a sense of urgency, we have established working groups under the SDGs Committee to strengthen our initiatives on key issues; namely, CO2 emissions reduction, food loss reduction, plastic reduction, supply chain expansion, and information disclosure.